-- A proposed public supply contract (see Ask, Do the Public Contracts Regulations 2015 cover the purchase of second hand goods?). - A proposed public works contract. - A proposed public services contract. - A proposed contract for the provision of certain social or other specific services (in which event the "lighttouch" regime will apply and the procurement will be subject to lesser procedural requirements). - A proposed framework agreement or dynamic purchasing system (DPS), where the subject matter involves any of the above (see Framework agreements and centralised purchasing).
+- A proposed public supply contract. - A proposed public works contract.

+- A proposed public services contract. - A proposed contract for the provision of certain social or other specific services (for which the "light-touch" regime applies). - A proposed framework agreement or dynamic purchasing system (DPS), where the subject matter involves any of the above (see Framework agreements and centralised purchasing).

-Under the PCR 2015, "public contracts" are defined to mean:
+Under the PCR 2015, "public contracts" are defined to